Posts Tagged ‘EC2

 bzr branch lp:euca2ools

-Installing euca2ools (+eustore) is as simple as running (as root) within the euca2ools directory
+Once that file is patched, installing euca2ools (+eustore) is as simple as running (as root)

 python setup.py install